El-Sissi wins Egypt's presidential election with 89.6% of the vote and secures third term in office | Politics

 The vote was overshadowed by the Israel-Hamas war in Gaza on Egypt's eastern border, which has threatened to expand into wider regional turmoil.

-Egyptians voted ''to express their rejection to this inhumane war," el-Sissi said during a televised speech that followed the results announcement.
-Since the outbreak of the war, Cairo has accused Israel of trying to push Palestinians from Gaza into Egypt and quash Palestinian demands for statehood.

 The North African country is also in the midst of an economic crisis, with monthly inflation surging above 30%.
-Over the past 22 months, the Egyptian pound has lost 50% of its value against the dollar, with one third of the country's 105 million people already living in poverty, according to official figures.
+Over the past 22 months, the Egypt pound has lost 50% of value against the dollar with one third of the country's 105 million people already living in poverty, according to official figures.

 A key Western ally in the region, el-Sissi has faced international criticism over Egypt's human rights record and harsh crackdown on dissent.
-A career army officer and defence minister at the time, he led the 2013 military overthrow of an elected but divisive Islamist president, Mohammed Morsi, amid widespread street protests against his one-year rule.
+A career army officer, el-Sissi, as defense minister, led the 2013 military overthrow of an elected but divisive Islamist president amid widespread street protests against his one-year rule.

 El-Sissi was first elected as president in mid-2014, then reelected in 2018.
 A year later, constitutional amendments, passed in a general referendum, added two years to el-Sissi's second term, and allowed him to run for a third, six-year term.

-His victory in this latest election was widely deemed a foregone conclusion - his three opponents were marginal political figures who were rarely seen during the election campaign.
+His victory in the latest election was widely deemed a foregone conclusion.
+His three opponents were marginal political figures who were rarely seen during the election campaign.

-An ambitious young presidential hopeful, Ahmed Altantawy, dropped out of the race after he failed to secure the required signatures from residents to support his candidacy.
-He was considered el-Sissi's most credible opposition figure and said that harassment from security agencies against his campaign staff and supporters prevented him from reaching the voter threshold for candidacy.
+An ambitious young presidential hopeful, Ahmed Altantawy, dropped out of the race after he failed to secure the required signatures from residents to secure his candidacy.
+He was considered el-Sissi's most credible opposition figure and said that harassment from security agencies against his campaign staff and supporters prevented him from reaching the vote threshold for candidacy.

-Ahead of the election, el-Sissi vowed to address Egypt's ailing economy, without offering specifics.
+In the months prior to the election, el-Sissi vowed to address the country's ailing economy without offering specifics.

-El-Sissi's government initiated an ambitious, International Monetary Fund-backed reform program in 2016, but the austerity measures sent prices soaring, exacting a heavy toll on ordinary Egyptians.
+El-Sissi's government initiated an ambitious IMF-backed reform program in 2016, but the austerity measures sent prices soaring, exacting a heavy toll on ordinary Egyptians.

 Last December, the government secured a second IMF deal on the promise of implementing economic reforms, including a floating exchange rate.
-The cost of basic goods has since jumped, particularly of imports.
+The coast of basic goods have since jumped, particularly imports.

+Timothy Kaldas, deputy director of the Tahrir Institute for Middle East Policy in Washington, said a quick fix to Egypt's economy is highly unlikely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)